 Example of Compile-Time Polymorphism using Function Overloading

-Let us take an example to implement the compile-time polymorphism using the function overloading.
+Let's consider an illustration to demonstrate the implementation of compile-time polymorphism through function overloading.

 Example